toreau/URL-Normalize/README.md

 ## remove\_dot\_segments

 The `.`, `..` and `...` segments will be removed and "folded" (or "flattened", if you prefer) from the URL.

 This method does NOT follow the algorithm described in [RFC 3986: Uniform Resource Indentifier](http://tools.ietf.org/html/rfc3986), but rather flattens each path segment.

-Also keep in mind that this method doesn't (can't) account for symbolic links on the server side.
+Also keep in mind that this method doesn't (because it can't) account for symbolic links on the server side.

 Example: